Android APK packager for Python scripts and apps

 For documentation and support, see:

-pip install git+https://github.com/kivy/python-for-android.git
+pip install python-for-android

 If you need assistance, you can ask for help on our mailing list:

-We also have an IRC channel:
+We also have #support Discord channel.

 The following mailing list and IRC channel are used exclusively for discussions about developing the Kivy framework and its sister projects:

-Python for Android is released under the terms of the MIT License.
+python-for-android is released under the terms of the MIT License.
 Please refer to the LICENSE file.

 In 2015 these tools were rewritten to provide a new, easier-to-use and easier-to-extend interface.
 If you'd like to browse the old toolchain, its status is recorded for posterity at at https://github.com/kivy/python-for-android/tree/old_toolchain.